nxtfsm/demo_helloJestTDD/tutorials/tutorial_topicIntro.md

 expect( powerUp(2, powerUp(2, 3) )  ).toEqual(256)
 ```

 Still.
 This is counting on your fingers stuff, so why do the extra work?
 After all, good programmers are *supposed* to be lazy.
-But it's lazy on our terms, so let's clear up a little of why we call laziness a virtue of a great programmer.<sup>[1](#footnote_1)</sup> <br>
+But it's lazy on our terms, so let's clear up a little of what it means to call laziness a virtue of a great programmer.<sup>[1](#footnote_1)</sup> <br>

 ![no gif? inconceivable!](./assets/youKeepUsingThatWord.gif)<br>
 *Laziness is a virtue?
 Inconceivable!*<br>